Skip to main content

 Explore our step-by-step guide to running external commands using Python's subprocess module, complete with examples.

-Feb 2023 · 15 min read
+Updated Oct 1, 2024 · 15 min read

 You can use the Python subprocess module to create new processes, connect to their input and output, and retrieve their return codes and/or output of the process.
 In this article, we'll explore the basics of the subprocess module, including how to run external commands, redirect input and output, and handle errors.
 Whether you're a beginner or an experienced Python developer, this tutorial will provide you with the knowledge you need to use the subprocess module effectively in your projects.

-What is Python Subprocess
+What is Python Subprocess?

 The Python subprocess module is a tool that allows you to run other programs or commands from your Python code.
 It can be used to open new programs, send them data and get results back.

-For example, you can use the subprocess module to run a shell command, like "ls" or "ping", and get the output of that command in your Python code.
+Using the Python subprocess module is like giving commands to your computer using Python instead of typing them directly into the command prompt.
+This module makes it easy to automate tasks and integrate other programs with your Python code.
+For example, you can use the subprocess module to run a shell command, like ls or ping, and get the output of that command in your Python code.
 You can also use it to run other Python scripts or executables, like .exe files on Windows.

 Additionally, the subprocess module can redirect the input and output of the process, meaning you can control what data is sent to the process and what data is received from it.

+One of the most useful capabilities of the subprocess module is that it enables the user to handle the inputs, outputs, and even the errors that are generated by the child process from within the Python code.
 This feature is considered to be one of the module's most powerful aspects.
 Because of this feature, it is now possible to make the process of calling subprocesses more powerful and versatile.
 For example, it is now possible to use the output of the subprocess as a variable throughout the rest of the Python script.

 When to use Python Subprocess